BroadbentT/DE-EXFILTRATOR/README.md

 Password </br>
 Message </br>

-Once these variables have been obtained, plug them into this python file to reveal the stolen exfiltration data.
+Once these variables have been obtained, plug them into the python file to reveal the stolen exfiltration data.

 ### CONSOLE DISPLAY
 ![Screenshot](picture1.png)